Uffe-H-Thygesen/Uffe-H-Thygesen.github.io/README.md

 ## [SDEbook](../SDEbook)

-My book on Stochastic Differential Equations for Science and Engineering, to be published by Taylor & Francis / CRC, in 2023.
-This web page is still being polished but contains source code for figures, solutions to exercises, and supplementary course material.
+My book on Stochastic Differential Equations for Science and Engineering, published by Taylor & Francis / CRC, in 2023.
+This web page is contains source code for figures, solutions to exercises, and supplementary course material.
+It is still being polished.

 ## [SDEtools](../SDEtools)